-This policy IS MANDATORY and shall remain in effect until October 3, 2016.
-Violators of this policy are subject to fines or other enforcement actions, as determined by the Board of Sewer & Water Commissioners.
+This policy is MANDATORY and shall remain in effect until Monday, October 2, 2017.
+Violators of this policy are subject to fines or other enforcement actions as determined by the Board of Sewer & Water Commissioners.

-While this action may initially be sufficient to address the increased demand, more drastic measures and stringent restrictions up to and including a total ban on outside water use may need to be imposed in moving forward should conditions warrant.
+While this policy may initially be sufficient to manage the increased seasonal demand, more stringent measures and water use restrictions up to and including a total ban on outside water use may need to be imposed should conditions warrant.